Mostly Sunny Today, with Temperatures From 23C to 28C - Novinite.com - Sofia News Agency

 Environment » Be a reporter: Write and send your article Expats.bg All Are Welcome!
 Join Now!

+Today, the weather in Bulgaria will remain mostly sunny.
+In the morning, in valleys and lowlands, and until noon also in eastern Bulgaria, fog or low layered clouds expected.

+A light wind will blow from the east-southeast.
+Maximum temperatures in most areas will reach 23C to 28C, in Sofia - about 26C.
+Atmospheric pressure will drop slightly and be close to the October average.

-It will be mostly sunny today.
-In the morning, in some places in the eastern areas and lowlands there short fog or low layered clouds expected, meteorologist Krasimir Stoev of the National Institute of Meteorology and Hydrology (NIMH) told Focus News Agency.
+This is the weather forecast of the National Institute of Meteorology and Hydrology (NIMH), meteorologist Martin Slavchev told Focus News Agency.

-It will stay warm with maximum temperatures between 23C and 28C.
-Atmospheric pressure is higher than the average in October; it will drop slightly.
+- » A Municipality in Denmark with an Ambitious Program For Reducing Emissions

 - » California Bans Leather and Fur Products